akinayoola/alx-system_engineering-devops/0x01-shell_permissions/README.md

-task 1 is to print the username of the currrent user. task 2 is to write a script that prints all the froups the current user is part of task 3 is a script to change the owner of the file hello to the user betty. task 4 is a script to create an empty fle
+task 1 is to print the username of the currrent user. task 2 is to write a script that prints all the froups the current user is part of task 3 is a script to change the owner of the file hello to the user betty. task 4 is a script to create an empty file task 5 is a script to adds execute permission to the owner of the file hello.